 Public Counsel’s Homelessness Prevention Law Project (HPLP) serves individuals who are homeless or at high risk of becoming homeless.
-HPLP provides pro bono representation to homeless individuals and families to secure food, shelter, clothing and other vital benefits.
+HPLP provides pro bono representation to homeless individuals and families to stabilize housing and secure food and other vital benefits.
+We partner with community-based tenant organizing groups to assist and provide advice and counsel to tenants facing disputes with their landlords.
 In addition, HPLP assists unrepresented low-income litigants in unlawful detainer actions, and helps address tickets and warrants that present barriers to an individual’s housing and stability.

 In addition to our homelessness prevention and anti-displacement efforts, our recent work includes: